 Nairobi has already attracted a multitude of Tier 1 multinational companies to support this growth with a shift in culture towards a western style convenience and speed-focused service economy and the different type of investment opportunities this brings in different areas of the economy and supply chain compared to other locations in the region.

-Despite these developments, there are challenges in the country around corruption and occasional security concerns which have reduced over the last few years as well as other risks that businesses and organisations need to be able to navigate.
+Despite these developments, there are massive challenges in the country around corruption and occasional security concerns which have reduced over the last few years as well as other risks that businesses and organisations need to be able to navigate.

 Blantyre.png